obafema/dareyio-pbl/Project17.md

 ### AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM.
 PART 2

-Objective:
+**Objective:** To create a fully automated AWS Infrastructure for 2 websites with Terraform

 #### Step 1: Create Network Resources

-Having created 2 public subnets, 4 private subnets were then created according to the design
+Having created 2 public subnets in the preceeding project, 4 private subnets were then created according to the design

 ````bash
 # Create private subnets